-The Night That Cost Bryce Dejean-Jones His Life—and NBA Dream
+The Night That Cost Bryce Dejean-Jones His NBA Dream—And His Life

-The Night That Cost Bryce Dejean-Jones His Life—and NBA DreamMay 16, 2017
+The Night That Cost Bryce Dejean-Jones His NBA Dream—And His LifeMay 16, 2017

 It might have been a second, or a millisecond, or a milli of a millisecond.